All About PCR: Post-Consumer Recycled Material

 You could say we’re a little obsessive about our packaging.
 That’s because we believe that packaging shouldn’t only hold the good stuff—it should be the good stuff.
-Our amazing team of Packaging Engineers have helped make Seventh Generation the industry leader in the use of PCR (post-consumer recycled) materials, and we’re setting even bolder goals for the future.
-Using recycled materials diverts waste from ending up in the landfill, and by our use of PCR plastic and paper—we’re leading a zero-waste revolution and stepping boldly into a more sustainable future for ourselves and future generations to come.
+Our amazing team of Packaging Engineers have helped make Seventh Generation the industry leader in the use of PCR (post-consumer recycled) packaging, and we’re setting even bolder goals for the future.
+Using recycled materials diverts waste from ending up in the landfill, and by our use of PCR plastic and paper—we’re stepping into a more sustainable future for ourselves and future generations.

 Do you ever wonder what happens to all those milk jugs, newspapers, and cardboard boxes that you put out on recycling day?
 Well now that they have been used, recycled and re-purposed - they have become 'post-consumer recycled' material.
-For Seventh Generation products and packaging, paper and plastic gains a second (or third, or fourth) life - such as our recycled paper products (minimum 50% post-consumer recycled content), and our 50 fl oz laundry detergent bottle, which is made from 100% PCR plastic.
-So, the more you recycle those milk jugs and bottles, the more PCR material companies like ours have access to, which helps us rely less and less on virgin plastic.
+For Seventh Generation products and packaging, paper and plastic gains a second (or third, or fourth) life - such as our recycled toilet paper (minimum 50% post-consumer recycled content), and our 90 fl. oz laundry detergent bottle, which is made from 100% PCR plastic.
+So, the more you recycle those milk jugs and bottles, the more PCR materials companies like ours have access to, which helps us rely less and less on virgin plastic.

 To further divert waste, we also use pre-consumer recycled materials, which are materials that are recycled or utilized after the manufacturing process, but never make it to consumers.
 For instance, paper scraps or plastic shavings collected during the manufacturing process.

 How is using recycled plastic different from new plastic?